jdjakub/papers/prog-2022/prog22-manuscript.md

 There is a growing interest in broader forms of *programming systems*, both in the programming research community and in industry.
 On the one hand, researchers are studying topics such as *programming experience* and *live programming* that require considering not just the *language*, but further aspects of a given system.
 On the other hand, commercial companies are building new programming environments like Replit\ \cite{ReplitWeb} or low-code tools like Dark\ \cite{DarkWeb} and Glide\ \cite{GlideWeb}.
 Yet, such topics remain at the sidelines of mainstream programming research.
 While *programming languages* are a well-established concept, analysed and compared in a common vocabulary, no similar foundation exists for the wider range of *programming systems*.

 The academic research on programming suffers from this lack of common vocabulary.
-While we may thoroughly assess programming *languages*, as soon as we add interaction or graphics into the picture, we risk lacking rationale beyond being vaguely "interesting".
+While we may thoroughly assess programming *languages*, as soon as we add interaction or graphics into the picture, evaluation beyond subjective "coolness" becomes fraught with difficulty \cite{EvUISR}.
 Moreover, when designing new systems, inspiration is often drawn from the same few standalone sources of ideas.
 These might be influential past systems like Smalltalk, programmable end-user applications like spreadsheets, or motivational illustrations by thinkers like Victor\ \cite{BretVictor}.

 Instead of forming a solid body of work, the ideas that emerge are difficult to relate to each other.
 The research methods used to study programming systems lack the rigorous structure of programming language research methods.
 They tend to rely on singleton examples, which demonstrate the author's ideas, but are inadequate methods for comparing new ideas with the work of others.
 This makes it hard to build on top and thereby advance the state of the art.